meisteg/RaspberryPiTempAlarm/README.md

 # Temperature Alarm

-Temperature and humidity are reported to a [Google App Engine (GAE)][1] backend, which notifies [Android][2] devices via [Google Cloud Messaging][3] if the temperature crosses a defined threshold.
+Temperature and humidity are reported to a [Google App Engine (GAE)][1] backend, which notifies [Android][2] devices via [Firebase Cloud Messaging][3] if the temperature moves outside of the allowed range.
 The data reported from the sensor is stored on [Firebase][4], which allows for real time updates on devices.

 ## License